robbyronk/honeybadger-python-1/README.md

 ## Supported Versions

-Tested with Django 1.9 and Python 2.7 through 3.5.
-Django integration is done via middleware so it should work with almost any version.
+Tested with Django 1.9 and 1.10 and Python 2.7 through 3.5.
+Django integration is done via middleware and will work out of the box up to version 1.10.

 ## Getting Started